Jayyijianyi/Data-Structure-and-Algorithms-Implementation/README.md

 # Java-Algorithm
 ## My progressive learning on data structure and algorithms in Java.

-In this repository, I am going to document my code of learning different algorithms in Java with description to understand my work better.
+In this repository, I am going to document my code of implementing different learned algorithms in Java with description to understand my work better.

 ### First algorithm learned: _Bubble Sort Algorithm_